-Introduction, classification and principles, pyrolysis, theoretical aspect of processes involved in conversion.
+Introduction, classification and principles, pyrolysis, theoretical aspect of processes involvedin conversion.
 Technological development of direct conversion and indirect processes and sustainability of conversions

-On completion of the course students are expected to CO1: Recognize and apply the concept of continuous accumulation system.
+CO1: Recognize and apply the concept of continuous accumulation system.

 CO2: Apply the concepts related to exploration and development of Shale Gas Reservoirs.